Connie and Billy

 Then … then it was time to meet … and speak.

-When the service ended, Connie again choreographed the moment so he’d hit the aisle in perfect proximity to Billy.
-It was a masterful performance of stutter-stepping and muttered “excuse me’s” that put him right alongside Billy for the long, slow penguin-walk out of the crowded church.
+When the service ended, Connie managed to spill into the aisle right next to Billy … for the long, slow penguin-walk out of the crowded church.

 She was very impressed with his mob skills … the smooth jostling that landed him right along side her.

-And when they came face-to-face … he studied her more intently … and she just gazed down … thoroughly aware that Connie’s eyes were exploring her up-close.
+And when they came face-to-face … she gazed coyly … thoroughly aware that Connie’s eyes were exploring her up-close.

-But she was very cool about it … lifting her eyes here and there … waiting for him to say something.
-Then their shoulders bumped gently and they shared a fast smile … and Billy went back to floor staring.
-And Connie went back to staring.
+But she was cool about it … lifting her eyes here and there … waiting for him to say something.
+Then their shoulders bumped … and they shared a fast smile.

 A bit stunned to hear her speak, Connie looked straight at her.